EyeO19/image_classifier/README.md

 - **Pixel features, no preprocessing**: Feature extraction reads the blue channel of each pixel in row-major order into a 784-element vector.
 There is no normalization, PCA, or convolution.
 - **Linear model limits**: A single-layer perceptron on raw pixels reaches roughly 86% on this task.
 That is expected for a linear classifier on MNIST; the value is in implementing the learning algorithm directly rather than maximizing benchmark score.
 - **Observed error pattern**: 9s were the most frequently misclassified digit, often confused with 7s, likely due to similar angular strokes in handwritten samples.

-## Project Context

-[YOUR CONTEXT: e.g. personal project / coursework for COS126 at Princeton, completed Spring 2025.
-What you implemented vs. what came from course starter files.]

-## License

-[YOUR LICENSE: e.g. MIT — add a LICENSE file if you choose one]